 In addition, Safe Streets employs Outreach Workers to go into the community and recruit troubled or adjudicated youth to be a part of the program.
 Outreach Workers provide appropriate connections and referrals to clients including but not limited to GED and job-training programs, professional counseling (individual and family), transitional housing, and health and family services.
 Some of the Outreach Workers are ex-offenders, and are able to establish rapport with these high risk individuals, provide support services, and connect high risk clients to positive alternatives.

-The number of homicides within the Safe Streets East zone in 2017.
+The number of homicides within the Safe Streets East zone in 2018 out of 309 homicides in Baltimore City.

 Contact: Beth Campbell